Creasol DomBus devices are home automation modules that manage inputs, outputs and sensors, available with two protocols:

 - door bell control: when someone ring the bell, send a picture to the smartphone by Telegram.
 Obviously, it's also possible to open the gate or pedestrian gate by smartphone

 - when presence/movement is detected outside, with the alarm enabled, grab a short 20s video from IPcam near the outdoor sensor and send video to Telegram.

-DomBusTH is a really powerful and cheap board, to be mount on a blank cover with a 4mm hole in the center, that measures emperature and humidity, and have 3 LEDs: red and green LEDs are used to notify alarm, ventilation or electricity power import/export status, and white led is used as night light and emergency light (in case of blackout).
+DomBusTH is a really powerful and cheap board, to be mount on a blank cover with a 4mm hole in the center, with a touch sensor (to have a virtual pushbutton) that measures emperature and humidity, and have 3 LEDs: red and green LEDs are used to notify alarm, ventilation or electricity power import/export status, and white led is used as night light and emergency light (in case of blackout).
 Also, it can be connected to piezo buzzer for sound alerts, pushbutton switches, and external relay module DomRelay2 to control 230V sockets or roller shutter motor.